spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 implementation `promises.js`. `promiseish.js` as well as `qasync.js` are not
 too far behind.

-`fibrous.js` and `rx.js` are somewhat better than the above, however their memory usage is still over 5 times bigger than the original.
+`fibrous.js`, `rx.js` and `stratifiedjs` are somewhat better than the above, however their memory usage is still over 5 times bigger than the original.

 Lets remove the hogs and see what remains underneath.